Cray-HPE/docs-csm/operations/iscsi_sbps/iSCSI_SBPS_Verification.md

 * Installs the [SBPS Marshal Agent](#sbps-marshal-agent)
 * Adds Kubernetes labels to the worker NCNs that are designated to be iSCSI targets
 * Removes the labels from workers that are not designated to be iSCSI targets
-* Creates DNS SRV and A records for the workers.
+* Updates the DNS SRV and A records for the workers so that they match the set of workers that are enabled as iSCSI targets.

 See [Managing Selective Node Personalization](Managing_Selective_Node_Personalization.md) for details on how worker NCNs are designated to be iSCSI targets.